-The Zoo: Covid 19
+The Zoo: COVID-19

-“The Zoo: COVID-19 And Animals” will premiere on May 17 on Animal Planet, Animal Planet HD and Discovery Plus app.
-It will be an interesting event on its own because it will be the first glimpse as to how the movies will look now when social distancing has become a part our daily lives.
+The Zoo: COVID-19 And Animals will premiere on May 17 on Animal Planet, Animal Planet HD and the Discovery Plus app.
+It will be an interesting event on its own, as it offers the first real glimpse as to how film will look in the new age of social distancing.